Export lists using SQList

 • Reduced load on SharePoint.
 Frequent reporting and heavy queries against lists can affect user experience.
 By serving those operations from SQL, organisations reduce stress on the SharePoint environment.

 • Predictable performance.
-Database servers are easier to scale predictably for read-heavy workloads than SharePoint farms under the same constraints.
+Database servers are easier to scale predictably for read-heavy workloads than SharePoint farms operating under API and threshold constraints.

 • Better audit and retention options.
 Standard database tools simplify consistent backups, point-in-time restores and archive strategies for list data, which supports compliance and governance requirements.